Frequently Asked Questions

 May I create digital scrapbooking alphabets with your fonts and resale them?

 You’re allowed to create word art (phrases) only.
-A collection of letters is not allowed.
+A collection of individual letters is not allowed.
 The picture fonts can’t be made into clipart for resell.

 Can I put your freeware font files up for download on my font archive site?